sidor2/resume-iac/README.md

     - The app contains 2 stacks:
         - Frontend infrastructure, S3WebsiteStack
         - Backend infrastructure, ApiGwDdbStack
-    - Refer to the CDK App Architecture Diagram

 - [x] 13.
 Utilize **Source Control** with GitHub
     - all code related to infrastructure stored in a GitHub repository